So many of the lessons I learnt on my first student exchange stay with me, and are just as relevant, almost ten years later in my life.

-I was sitting at my weekly school assembly and as they listed the range of cities the G’day USA trip offers I checked off in my head the places that I had already been, thinking that I probably wouldn’t bother with the trip because I had already seen most of the cities on offer.
+I was sitting at my weekly High School assembly and as they listed the range of cities the G’day USA exchange trip offers I checked off in my head the places that I had already been, thinking that I probably wouldn’t bother with the trip because I had already seen most of the cities on offer.

 I had grown up, I was surrounded by completely different people and the places themselves had grown too.
 I had a different outlook on life and was surprised by how much I actually had not seen and done.

-Don’t let others hold you back
+Don’t let other people hold you back or make your decision

-If it wasn’t for one of my friends begging me to go with her I would have let my stupidity get the better of me and missed out completely because all of the others had dropped out.
+If it wasn’t for one of my best friends begging me to go with her I would have let my stupidity get the better of me and missed out completely because all of the others had dropped out.

-Spoiler: I still went on what was one of the best trips of my life.
+- Spoiler: I still went on what was one of the best trips of my life.

-From there they fly each group over where they will spend 2 weeks with a host family joining their American host to school and then a week travelling with the group to explore mostly theme parks as well as some other fun things America has to offer.
+From there they fly each group over where they will spend two weeks with a host family, joining their American host at school and then a week travelling with the group to explore mostly theme parks, as well as some other fun things America has to offer.

 However, I was not alone.
 There may have only been 9 of us in my little school group but there was so much love and support within the group that made even the worse days great.
 Plus my family was only a message away.

 You don’t have to be alone.
 You are still able to experience new things and meet new people while still seeking comfort within familiar people.

-I love shopping in America
+I love shopping in America!